This baked acorn squash recipe is a simple, delicate, delicious way to enjoy this nutritious squash.

 I even enjoy looking forward to it all year long.
 Things always taste better when you’ve been waiting for them for a while.
 Don’t you think?

 This is the first winter squash dish I’ve made so far this season, and I must say, it was every bit as good as I was hoping for.
-I paired this with my Clean Eating BBQ Rosemary Pork recipe.
+I paired this with my BBQ Rosemary Pork recipe.
 It was a fabulous dinner!

-- 1 tablespoon coconut oil
+- 1 tbsp. coconut oil

-- Small pinch of salt
+- 1 pinch salt (small)

-- Fill a casserole dish or cast iron pan with 1/2 inch of water and set aside.
+Fill a casserole dish or cast iron pan with 1/2 inch of water and set aside.

-- Cut your squash in half and clean out the seeds.
+Cut your squash in half and clean out the seeds.

-- Dividing the 1 tbsp. between the 2 halves, smear the coconut oil on the inside of the squash, being sure to cover the cut edges as well.
+Dividing the 1 tbsp. between the 2 halves, smear the coconut oil on the inside of the squash, being sure to cover the cut edges as well.

-- Now sprinkle the sugar over the two halves, dividing it equally.
+Now sprinkle the sugar over the two halves, dividing it equally.

-- Sprinkle a very small pinch of salt over each half just to help bring out the flavor.
+Sprinkle a very small pinch of salt over each half just to help bring out the flavor.